Muaaz-F/Prediction-of-Obesity-Risk/README.md

 ## Dataset

 The dataset used in this project contains anonymized features such as age, gender, height, weight, and lifestyle factors (e.g., diet, physical activity) of individuals.
 Additionally, it includes the target variable indicating the multi obesity level.
-The dataset can be found here https://www.kaggle.com/competitions/playground-series-s4e2/data
+The dataset can be found [here](https://www.kaggle.com/competitions/playground-series-s4e2/data).

 ## Overview: